Lior-Etrog/BankApp/README.md

 | Full Name  | ID Number  | Account type  | Initial deposit |
 | ---------- | ---------- | ------------- | --------------- |

+# Acknowledgement
+this project was created as part of a Udemy course-